 On the holiday, we spent our evenings debating the options and writing lists of pros and cons, and our days exploring and checking out the job and housing market in Cornwall.
 After exploring Cornwall in the freezing cold summer weather, we realised that house prices weren’t much cheaper than in Hampshire, but with no chance of earning a similar level of salary.
 And that was even assuming Matt could find an aviation job there.
 We also ruled out the Isle of Wight pretty easily, because of easy access to work for Matt.
 A few days into the holiday and it was obvious that Australia was the right path for us.
 It wasn’t just because the other two options weren’t going to work; the decision just hit us one morning and we knew it was the right one for us.
 We were sick of the cold weather, feeling frustrated by the lack of work opportunities as so many companies were closing down or laying off staff and we wanted a different kind of lifestyle for our kids.

 As soon as we got home, I started contacting migration agents and realised that Matt’s occupation in avionics had literally just been removed from the Skilled Occupation List.
 I spoke to lots of agents before finding Sort Out My Visa.
 After chatting to us a few times and reviewing Matt’s CV, they told us we could apply under a slightly different electrical occupation as there was another role on the list that matched his skills, qualifications and experience.
 It was such a relief.
 We began talking to Sort Out My Visa in July 2013 and were granted our permanent residency visas in March 2014 – with the skills assessment, IELTS test and medicals all going smoothly in between.
-We then sold our house and moved to Brisbane in September 2014.
+We then sold our house, threw a leaving party and moved to Brisbane in September 2014.

 I love our lives here and Australia is home now.
 It scares me to think that fear of making the move almost stopped us from going through with it.